Some 90% of COVID-19 vaccine shipments to Washington are delayed this week, state says

-Blasts of cold air, ice and snow sweeping through the nation’s center this week are now slowing shipments of COVID-19 vaccines to Washington state.
+Blasts of cold air, ice and snow sweeping this week through the nation’s center are slowing shipments of COVID-19 vaccines to Washington state.

 “Storms are causing delays across the nation and keeping vaccine from getting to our state,” said Michele Roberts, the state Department of Health’s acting assistant secretary.

-An estimated 90% of shipments of vaccine have been delayed this week, Roberts said during a Thursday morning news briefing.
+An estimated 90% of shipments of vaccine have been delayed this week, Roberts said during a Thursday news briefing.
 The state was expecting about 200,000 doses to arrive for Washington vaccine providers this week.

 Extreme weather has been blamed for more than three dozen deaths.
 It’s left Texans, many who have lost power or water services, shivering in below-freezing temperatures.
 Meanwhile, much of the rest of the country has been hit with ice and snow.

-The weather has fouled up operations at FedEx and UPS hub facilities in the Southeast, according to national reports.
-Air travel has been disrupted, also.
+The weather has fouled up operations at FedEx and UPS hub facilities in the Southeast, according to reports.
+Air travel also has been disrupted.

-Roberts said the state-operated mass vaccination site at the Benton County fairgrounds will not be operating through the weekend because of these delayed shipments.
+Roberts said the state-operated mass-vaccination site at the Benton County fairgrounds will not be operating through the weekend because of delayed shipments.

 People with appointments will be contacted to reschedule next week.
 The shipping problems could delay second doses for many Washingtonians.
 The U.S. Centers for Disease Control and Prevention has said people should try to get their second dose as close to the recommended interval as possible, but that a six-week interval is acceptable for both the Pfizer and Moderna vaccines.